RomanMinenok/Result/README.md

 [![](https://jitpack.io/v/green-nick/Result.svg)](https://jitpack.io/#green-nick/Result)
 # Result
-Small class and extensions that are used as some result holder.
+Small class that is used as result holder (Success or Failure) and extensions on top of it.
-In fact this is Either monad implementation, but oriented on "results".
+In fact this is Either monad implementation, but instead of "Right" and "Left" it contains of "Success" and "Failure".
-Unlike Kotlin's default Result could be used without any compiler flags and error part could be any object.
+Unlike Kotlin's default Result could be used without any compiler flags and any object could be used as error part.

 ## Usage
 ### Initialization: